olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

 A GPU hackathon is a 5-day coding event in which teams of developers port their own applications to run on GPUs, or optimize their applications that already run on GPUs.
-Each team consists of 3 or more developers who are intimitely familiar with (some part of) their application, and they work alongside 1 or more mentors with GPU programming expertise.
+Each team consists of 3 or more developers who are intimately familiar with (some part of) their application, and they work alongside 1 or more mentors with GPU programming expertise.
 Our mentors come from universities, national laboratories, supercomputing centers, and industry